ivanseidel/node-draftlog/README.md

 ## What it does

 It allows you to re-write a line of your log after being written.
 Just like post 'updating'.
+This is the building block for any dynamic element such as `progress bars`, `loading status`, `animations`, `checkboxes` and so on.

 It does that by keeping track of the current lines of code written thorugh the `stream`, and moving the cursor up to the line of the `LogDraft` you created previously, and updating it's content.

+Look in the examples folders to see how easy it is, to create anything.
+No strict and fixed widgets are given to you.
+Instead, use your creativity with this tool to create anything you want!
+Share the results later with an example ;)

 How the
 [HECK](http://ascii-table.com/ansi-escape-sequences-vt-100.php) is